prayeole/ai-on-eks/blueprints/inference/nvidia-deep-research/README.md

 This script will build Docker images with OpenSearch integration, tag them with version `2.3.0-opensearch`, and push to your ECR registry

-### Step 6: Deploy RAG Blueprint with OpenSearch
+### Step 6: Deploy Enterprise RAG Blueprint with OpenSearch

-Deploy the RAG Blueprint using the OpenSearch-enabled images and the OpenSearch service account:
+Deploy the Enterprise RAG Blueprint using the OpenSearch-enabled images and the OpenSearch service account:

 > **Note**: The `helm/rag-values-os.yaml` file is pre-configured with Karpenter labels for automatic g5 instance provisioning.
 No manual node selection required.